google/zetasql/docs/sketches.md

 cardinality, that you can store, merge (or re-aggregate), and query for near-exact results.
 In the previous example, you can estimate the number of distinct users for Product A and Product B by creating and merging (re-aggregating) the sketches for each product.
-You can also estimate the median visit duration with quantile sketches that you can likewise merge and query.

 Because a sketch has lossy compression of the original data, it introduces a statistical error that's represented by an error bound or confidence interval